Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 Yet exceptions exist.
 Throughout history, a handful of Celestials have forged meaningful bonds with terrestrial peoples, such as the famed Alluren, whose exile aided the creation of Sylvengarde.
 Some Celestials, like the Valkyries, even allow themselves to be venerated by mortal cultures, acting as martial spirits or divine emissaries.

-A Celestial’s presence commands respect, but behind their luminous beauty lies a mind shaped by strict doctrine—and a heart rarely given freely.
+A Celestial's presence commands respect, but behind their luminous beauty lies a mind shaped by strict doctrine—and a heart rarely given freely.

 **Skills:** Spellcasting, Erudition, Defense, Tactical, Persuasion, Meditation, Leadership, Endurance.
 **Personality traits:** Serious, Principled, Conservative, Organized, Disciplined, Leader, Cold, Patient, Judgmental (Critical), Conformist.